When you’ve damaged stainless steel needing a weld repair.

 300 series stainless steel is the most widely manufactured and used.

-Type 316 is generally used in the Food and Drink industry, as these steels do not taint the taste of the food.
-And these steels are easily cleaned and sterilized for holding food and beverages.
+Type 316 is generally used in the Food and Drink industry, as these steels don’t taint the taste of the food.
+And 315 stainless steel is easily cleaned and sterilized for holding food and drink.

 If your stainless steel is magnetic then it may be type 409, which is typically seen in car exhausts.